 Sometimes it is easy to assume that none of the things that happened to other people will happen to us.
 This is an assumption that life is never a re-run and history never repeats – a challenge to all believers.
 It happens when we’ve grown complacent that we have been living our lives according to what the Bible says to be right.
 We’ve made ourselves believe that indeed our lives will turn out fine.

 This is where we should always be on guard, however.
-Because the absence of trials and troubles in our lives doesn’t mean we’re living life the right way and we’re assured of God’s promise of eternal life.
-In fact, this can be used by the enemy for us to drift away from God and make our faith lukewarm.
+The absence of trials and troubles in our lives doesn’t mean we’re living life the right way.
+We are assured of God’s promise of eternal life.
+In fact, this is what the enemy uses for us to drift away from God and make our faith lukewarm.